 A lot of people know that your website needs a web host to function.
 But it’s not always easy to find the best web hosting service for you and your budget.

 There are many factors to consider, such as how much space you need, what features you want (like WordPress compatibility), and if they offer any special discounts or deals.
+You can also check and visit about how to host your own website.
 To make finding the perfect web host easier, we’ve compiled a list of effective hacks below:

 1. Know Your Needs